Erie SeaWolves at Altoona Curve - Game Notes

 - Erie started the season 7-3 for just the second time since 2010 (other season was 2017), since then are 3-7

-- Altoona's pitching has walked the least-batters in the league (52), while Erie have issued the 3rd-fewest (66)
+- Altoona's pitching has walked the least-batters in the league (54), while Erie is T-3rd-fewest (70)

 • Discuss this story on the Eastern League message board...